ckeditor/ckeditor4/tests/plugins/uploadwidget/manual/skipnotification.md

 ## Skipping Notifications

-1. Paste an image into editor.
+1. Paste or drag and drop an image into editor.

 ## Expected